Profitability of airport discussed by city council

 Parr also raised the idea of businesses moving to the airport.

-“There is space for a possible industrial park,” Whelchel told there council.
+“There is space for a possible industrial park,” Whelchel told the council.
 “There is space on the property that we would not be using for a runways.”

 Whelchel reminded the council that currently there is land at the airport that is leased to a local farmer.